roboogle/gtkmvc3/gtkmvco/docs/tutorial/step1.rst

 few of them with string names (only those that will have to accessed later).

 Notice that here |glade| file has not been used at all.
-Nevertheless, a mixed solution where |glade| file(s) and manually constructed widgets sets is fully supported.
+Nevertheless, a mixed solution where |glade| file(s) and manually constructed widgets sets is fully supported, and indeed it is frequent to be used in real world.

 The controller